shreyan241/RL_rubiks_visualizer/README.md

 ## Usage
 After installation, you can use the solver as follows:
-- Start the application- `run.bat`
+- Start the application:
+  - On Windows: `run.bat`
+  - On Linux: `./run.sh`
 - Use the GUI to interact with the Rubik's Cube:
   - Click 'Scramble Cube' to randomize the cube state.
   - Adjust 'Max Solve Time' and 'Number of Scrambles' as needed.
   - Click 'Solve Cube' to watch the algorithm solve the cube.
+- To stop the application:
+  - Close the GUI window.
+  - The script will automatically terminate the server process.

+Note: Ensure you're in the project directory when running these commands.

 ## Pretrained Models, Data Generation, and Training